lnus/stag/README.md

 Q: What does the **S** stand for?

-A: Super, Storage, Sorting, System, Stag (recursive)
+A: Semantic, Storage, Sorting, System, Stag (recursive)

 ## TODO's and scope creep 🛠️

-- [x] feat: Add negations in search
+- [ ] feat: Directory watching using inotify
 - [ ] feat: Add a validate/clean command for broken tag-links
-- [x] feat: Add metadata based autotagging (filetype, size, etc...)
-- [ ] feat: Extend metadata based autotagging
-- [ ] feat: Some directory watching, this is a huge _maybe_
-- [ ] feat: A display of all current active tags
-- [ ] feat: Graph visualisation of all current active tags?
 - [ ] feat/fix: Add config from `$XDG_CONFIG_HOME`
 - [ ] fix: Validate tag names and CaSeS of them
 - [ ] fix: Fix recursion through symlinks
+- [x] feat: Add negations in search
+- [x] feat: Add metadata based autotagging (filetype, size, etc...)
+- [x] feat: Extend metadata based autotagging
+- [x] feat: A display of all current active tags
 - [x] perf: Make negations in search faster, this is slow for large searches
 - [x] perf: Fix a bunch of the SQL queries in general
 - [x] refactor: Clean up the SQL queries, they are a pain to read